microsoft/golazo/docs/wip-and-flow.md

 ## Anti‑Patterns

-- Increasing limits instead of solving root causes.
+- Increasing WIP limits instead of solving root causes.
 - Large tickets that “camp” in Engineer for weeks.
-- Hidden parallel work (side branches) not visualized on the board.
+- Hidden parallel work and side branches not visualized on the board.
-- Interrupt rail frequently >1 or treated as a parking lot.
+- Interrupt rail frequently with more than one active ticket.

 ## Related